 The minimum deposit differs depending on the deposit method.
-A bank transfer minimum deposit is $100 while a credit or debit card minimum requirement is $114.
+Bank transfers require a minimum deposit is $100, while a credit or debit card minimum requirement is $100.
 There are constant across all retail investor accounts.

 Yes.
 All withdrawal methods supported with Plus500 carry a minimum withdrawal threshold.
 To find out the exact Plus500 minimum withdrawal amount please refer to the trading platform‘s withdrawal screen.

 The Plus500 platform is one of the most user-friendly platforms out there, yet, it includes advanced features attractive to experienced traders.
 Their risk management tools including guaranteed and trailing stops Plus500 would suit traders with the relevant experience.
-On the other hand, the Plus500 demo account is a great tool for beginners.
-Remember, trading financial instruments such as Forex, CFDs and Cryptos carries risk so spend time researching, learning and practicing on a demo account FIRST!
+On the other hand, the Plus500 demo account is a great tool for beginner forex traders.
+Remember, trading financial instruments such as Forex, CFDs and Cryptos carries risks so spend time researching, learning and practising on a demo account FIRST!

-Our Plus500 review found that this company among other Australian Forex brokers is perfect for fx traders with relevant experience.
-This is because they have low fees and fixed spreads, negative balance protection and a simple to use platform combined with a guaranteed stop offering.
+Our Plus500 review found that this company great for fx traders with relevant experience.
+This is because they have low fees and fixed spreads, negative balance protection and simple to use platform combined with a guaranteed stop offering.
 Expert CFD Traders though may not like these features and prefer more mainstream forex platform options and higher leverage to increase their risk profile.
 They may also appreciate the vast amount of trading products the company offers.
 Overall, the CFDs Provider is worth considering for those looking to make their first steps towards currency trading.
-You can check out our comparison with IG Markets here.

-All reviews and forex broker comparison tables were created by Australians who don’t work for any of brokers compared.
-The forex broker comparisons information was gained from each provider’s website (including this plus 500 review) or from demo & trading accounts.
-The forex broker comparisons looks at elements including the Australian forex brokers platform used, spreads and features.
-Each financial services provider compared must be ASIC regulated including the account types offered.
-Tables were designed to make forex trading setup easier providing pros/cons of different providers.
-The brokers selected for comparison were also all nationally certified with strong market share to avoid scams or other poor conduct of some smaller unregulated brokers.
+All reviews and forex provider comparison tables were created by Australians who don’t work for any of the forex providers compared.
+The forex provider comparisons information was gained from each provider’s website (including this Plus500 Review) or from demo & trading accounts.
+The forex comparisons look at elements, including the trading platforms, spreads and key trading features.
+Each financial services provider compared must be ASIC regulated, including the account types offered.
+Tables were designed to make forex trading setup easier, providing the pros/cons of different providers.
+The providers selected are all nationally certified with strong market share to avoid scams or other poor conduct of some smaller unregulated forex service providers.